 NMFS believes the following conservation recommendations further the conservation of the listed species that will be impacted by the USACE's proposed action.
-NMFS strongly recommends that these measures be considered and implemented by USACE:
+NMFS strongly recommends that these measures be considered and implemented by:

-- 1. USACE encourages the Florida sea turtle rehabilitation centers to work with other state sea turtle rehabilitation facilities on the best handling techniques, data collection and reporting, and public outreach. - 2.
-USACE encourages research to develop deterrents to discourage turtles from using fishing piers as a habitualized food source.
+- 1. USACE encouraging the Florida sea turtle rehabilitation centers to work with other state sea turtle rehabilitation facilities on the best handling techniques, data collection and reporting, and public outreach. - 2.
+USACE encouraging research to develop deterrents to discourage turtles from using fishing piers as a habitualized food source. - 3.
+Perform pier surveys to determine the percent of captured sea turtles and smalltooth sawfish that are captured and/or reported.